jphaugla/redisEnterpriseVault/README.md

 ## Purpose

-Redis Connect Demo integrating Redis Enterprise and Postgresql with Hashicorp Vault
+Redis Connect Demo integrating Redis Enterprise and Postgresql with Hashicorp Vault with all components running in kubernetes.
+Optional path is included to deploy without Vault.

 &nbsp;